SchulzLab/KREATION/README.md

 We use the dataset MAQC UHR (SRX016367) downloaded from SRA run database (http://www.ncbi.nlm.nih.gov/sra/SRX016367[accn]) for this test run.
 The dataset has been error corrected using the [SEECER](http://sb.cs.cmu.edu/seecer/) error correction algorithm.

+**NOTE**: Below we give some example config files for some of the assemblers we tested KREATION with.
+However, we ask you to consult the manual files of the assemblers for exact parametrization.

 ##### Config file for oases assembler
 ```
 #Program Name